Table of contents

 This will continue to underpin our property markets.

-A large percentage of the hundreds of thousands of migrants coming to Australia will also aspire to home ownership, in fact that’s of the many reasons they have come to Australia.
+A large percentage of the hundreds of thousands of migrants coming to Australia will also aspire to home ownership, in fact, that’s one of the many reasons they have come to Australia.

 However, over the coming decade, more of us will move to medium and high-density living – apartments and townhouses.